ukozdan/S4OQ/README.md

 - Upscaling all textures by 2
 - replacing all textures with high res versions as close as possible to originals.
 Yes, even the Shoalin Cyborgs Vs Ninja Pirates VII poster!
-- If deviating from original then honour the colour, saturation, brightness and general feel
+- Honour the colour, saturation, brightness and general feel of the original
-- virtually nothing in S4TSS is clean and new, so some dirt and wear is required
+- Keep the dirt and wear from the original
-- Be aware and preserve original alpha channel; it appears to be used for opacity, reflection, highlights and illumination.
-If the texture changes then the alpha channel may need changing too.
+- Preserve, or reproduce original alpha channel
+- Perhaps be a little subtler with the normal maps than the originals

 ## Progress